-The collaborative and self-evaluating nature of SGs is useful in teaching (especially MOOCs) where teaching other students help boost one's evaluation.
+The collaborative and self-evaluating nature of SGs is useful in teaching (especially MOOCs) where teaching other students helps boost one's evaluation.
+The winner against a non-forced opponent teaches the opponent a lesson.

 2.2.2 Software Development